lauribeiro/lauribeiro.github.io/_pages/about.md

 ---

 Hello!
 My name is Laura, and I am currently a Master's Student in Electrical Engineering in the [Postgraduate Program of Electrical Engineering](http://www.posgrad.feelt.ufu.br/) at the Federal University of Uberlândia.
 I have a bachelor's degree in Control and Automation Engineering from the same university, in Brazil.

-Well, currently, my research area is SLAM with drone ([Crazyflie](https://www.bitcraze.io/)) in an indoor environment, applied to Industry 4.0.
+Currently, my research area is SLAM with nano drone in an indoor environment, applied to Industry 4.0.

-And I'm interested in research opportunities in control systems, drones, robotics, and related fields.
+And I'm interested in the topics: control systems, machine learning and algorithms, drones/robotics, fault diagnosis/tolerance strategies, and (or) related fields.

 This site is (very much) under development.
-I don't know if anyone will be curious, but in general, I'll try to keep it updated with some information(?).
-I like to write, so here I'll also try to write a little about things in the STEM field (in my way).
+I don't know if anyone will be curious, but I like to write, so I'll try to write a little about things in the STEM field here.
 Like a blog?
 Maybe.
 My academic life and the skills that came with it will also be here.

 That's it for now.
-Thank you.
-See you soon!
+Thank you, see you soon!